With one of the best free PDF editors, you can't expect to get all the sophisticated features you'll have with a paid PDF editor.

-But for everyone else, the top free PDF editors do well for occasional use, delivering the kinds of basic editing and document creation tools you'll need for many files — and often with some surprising extras included for free.
+For everyone else, the best free PDF editors deliver the basic editing and document-creation abilities that you'll need — and often include some surprising extras for free.

 - Best online fax services, including free options